mlcommons/ck/docs/mlperf/inference/README.md

 to set up your power analyzer and connect it with your host platform.

-*Note that the [cTuning foundation](https://www.linkedin.com/company/ctuning-foundation) has several power analyzer and can help you test your MLPerf benchmark implementations on our system.*
+*Note that the [cTuning foundation](https://www.linkedin.com/company/ctuning-foundation) and [cKnowledge.org](https://cKnowledge.org) have several power analyzers and can help you test your MLPerf benchmark implementations.*

 ## How to submit results?